kotwgarnku/TetrisENN/workflow-guide.md

 # Workflow guide:
-- Daily meeting to discuss potential problems, ideas and check who is working on what.
+- Daily meetings to discuss potential problems, ideas and check who is working on what.
 - Do not commit directly to the main branch.
 Instead use pull requests.
-- Every pull request should bo accepted by at least one other person.
+- Every pull request should be accepted by at least one other person.
 - Project will be preceded by creating a use-case diagram.